 Unfortunately one of the puppies died a few days later, but the other 10 are healthy and growing.
 As of this writing (9/11/2018) they are exactly 3 weeks old.
 They’ve opened their eyes and have started walking around, or should I say stumbling around?

 We know that mama dog is a Dutch Shepherd, but we don’t know what papa dog was.
 It’s most likely a large breed poi dog or maybe even multiple dogs (!), judging from the pups’ size and the variety of colors.
 Mama dog Lea (seen in photo below) has been a great dog so far.
 She is full of energy and drive, but can also settle when nothing is going on.
 Even though she is a shepherd she is not territorial when guests come to the house; she is great around kids; and she doesn’t mind at all when strangers visit her puppies.
 I think the puppies will take on many of her traits, and most likely will become 50-60 lbs in size.
 The puppies are cute as hell, come in various colors, and will be socialized to the best of my ability in the coming weeks so they grow up to be confident in new environments and around strangers and other dogs.
 If you’re interested in meeting the pups or adopting one, please call, text or email me, Kyoko at 808-728-8415 or email@example.com.
-I will only ask for a small adoption fee to help cover the cost of their first vaccination.
+I will only ask for a small adoption fee to help cover the cost of their first set of vaccinations and vet visit.

 ABOUT DUTCH SHEPHERDS (from Wikipedia)